open-telemetry/oteps/text/0156-columnar-encoding.md

 times are
 almost zero due to the use of Flatbuffer by Apache Arrow (ser/deser without parsing/unpacking).
-Compression and decompression times are low due to the fact that the size of the Arrow OTLP message before compression is more than 7 times smaller than an OTLP message with the same content.
+Compression and decompression times are low due to the fact that the size of the OTel Arrow message before compression is more than 7 times smaller than an OTLP message with the same content.

 > It should be possible to significantly optimize the creation of OTel Arrow batches for contexts where the structure